California Hispanic Chambers of Commerce Foundation CAPS Program:

 In 2004, the CHCC created and executed its first CAPS Program at its annual convention and at every convention since.
 The program was instituted to prepare Hispanic college students to graduate and enter the workforce.
 CAPS provides the students with opportunities available to them in business, public service, community insights and entrepreneurial arenas.
 The curriculum engages students to develop a network of professionals and advisors, learn soft skills that would be an asset to them in the workforce and business world, and most importantly create future leaders for regional Hispanic chambers and the community.
 The CAPS Program supports both the CHCC’s and CHCCF’s missions and objectives.

-To date, over 272 young professionals completed the CAPS program and the CHCCF has maintained communication and relationships with over 80% the alumnus.
+To date, over 290 young professionals completed the CAPS program.
 Coming from throughout California, CAPS are well-educated, dynamic young professionals ready create positive impacts within their communities, contribute to our economy, and empower others to succeed.

 Fellows classes are selected from among the finalists based on numerous factors, including: skills and abilities of the individual; diversity of experiences and perspectives among class members; ability of the candidates to learn from and work with each other; regional leadership needs; and others.